Skip to main content

 • “The gameplay offers a unique blend of exploration and storytelling, allowing players to immerse themselves in the environment while engaging with the narrative.”

-• “The mechanics are intuitive, making it easy for players to navigate the world and interact with various elements.”
+• “The mechanics are intuitive, making it easy for players to navigate and interact with the world around them.”

-• “The open-world design encourages players to discover and experience the game at their own pace, enhancing the overall enjoyment.”
+• “The open-world design encourages players to discover hidden elements and experience the story at their own pace.”

 • “Where Lunato's games are usually linear and heavily story-driven, this open world experience is confusing and feels more like a shader test with walking mechanics than an actual game (even the executable process is displayed as 'first person bp game template' and 'hi_test' when opened).”